alexlunnon/Spotz-iOS-Examples/Objective-C Example/Pods/SpotzSDK/README.md

 - SpotzRangingNotification
 - SpotzExtensionNotification

+**Other things to remember**

 When available, both Spotz and SpotzBeacon objects will be returned in the note.object's NSDictionary in both SpotzInsideNotification and SpotzOutsideNotification.
 CLBeacon and rssi may be returned in SpotzRangingNotification.
 When/if using CLBeacon, remember to @import CoreLocation at the top of your file.

+You cannot monitor for more than 20 regions (20 regions = total beacons + total geofences) per app.
+There is also a device limit which you are not told about.
+On smaller devices (e.g. iPod touch) this is 20 regions.
+On larger devices (e.g. iPhone 6) this is 30 regions.
+BUT we use magic to avoid these limits, so there may be a delay between swapping inbetween Spotz groups if you don't use SpotzSDK.forceCheckSpotz() or [SpotzSDK forceCheckSpotz].

+Geofences are not as accurate as beacons, AT BEST they have an accuracy of 5 meters.
+So it is very possible that a devices can physically cross a geofences area but not be picked up because the device still thinks it is outside due to the low accuracy.
+Walking around a little may help.

 Changelog
 =========